 Requirements of entry to Psychology projects:

-The project will use conventional microbiological techniques to sample from a range of urban environments that present thermal challenges and seek out mesophilic and thermophilic organisms able to survive and grow in these conditions.
-The properties of these bacteria will be analyzed and identification will be attempted by sequencing of the 16s rRNA gene.
-Students on the project will develop skills in microbiology and molecular biology and the project will offer substantial opportunities for independent investigation.
+The project will use conventional microbiological techniques to sample from a range of urban environments that present thermal challenge and seek out mesophilic and thermophilic organisms able to survive and grow in these conditions.
+The properties of these bacteria will be analysed and identification will be attempted by sequencing of the 16s rRNA gene.
+Students on the project will develop skills in microbiology and molecular biology, in addition the project will offer substantial opportunity for independent investigation.

 The aim of this project will be to characterize the bacteria of faecal origin in a local watercourse, to establish which indicator organisms are present, determine if any are pathogenic to humans, and then to attempt detection of bacteriophage.
 Students on the project will develop skills in environmental monitoring, microbiology and molecular biology.

 One significant outcome of current climate change models is that agriculturally important species will become more susceptible to devastating diseases, leading to impacts on food supply.
-The aim of this project will be to investigate proteins involved in the spread of disease from cell to cell in plants.
-The student will conduct experiments which temporarily alter the expression levels or functions of relevant genes and proteins.
-The student will then investigate how different environmental conditions (temperature, light, water levels etc) affect cell to cell movement in combination with altered expression of the genes of interest.
+The aim of this project will be to investigate the regulation of plasmodesmata which are involved in the spread of disease from cell to cell in plants.
+The student will investigate how different environmental conditions (temperature, light, water levels etc) affect the expression of genes which control cell to cell movement via the plasmodesmata.
 Students on the project will develop skills in experimental design, molecular biology, cell biology and fluorescence microscopy.

 Grade Range | Description | Suggested U.S. Equivalent |